ETS-ReactNative5/Rest-Api-React-MySQL-ExpressJS/README.md

 - /migrations - you can transfer your existing database into another state and vice versa: Those state transitions are saved in migration files, which describe how to get to the new state and how to revert the changes in order to get back to the old state.
 - /controllers - Store all controller files for different modules which contains REST API method;
 - /routes - Store all routes for different modules;
+- /seeders - Contains set of data which if it's seeded it will store it to database;
 - server.js - Base filfe that runs the Nodejs App;
 - env.example - An example environment variable.

 - -client/src
 - App.js - Contains Layout which it self contains home page content main navigation and url's to other pages
-- /components - Contains all the app's front end structure - create, read, update delete method for teams, players, results, validations, styling, main navigation which is presented in every page
+- /components - Contains all the app's front end structure - create, read, update delete method for teams, players, results, validations, styling, main navigation which is presented in every page, home page and images

 ## Packages Used
 ## SERVER